amit9690/Job_Analytics/README.md

 Project Description 📁:

 "Job Analyst" is a comprehensive data analysis project that aims to provide valuable insights into job vacancies sourced from the Instahyre website, a prominent job portal.
-This project was conceived and executed by a team of dedicated individuals, including Amit Porwal, Madhu Gupta, and Shubhum, under the expert guidance of Manish Hemnani.
+This project was conceived and executed by a team of dedicated individuals, including Amit Porwal, Madhu Gupta, and Shubhum Pathak, under the expert guidance of Manish Hemnani.

 Project Phases: